-Expiry of 3 months’ advance notice from the Client or receipt of 3 months’ Fleet Management Charges in lieu thereof.
+Expiry of 3 months’ advance notice from the Client or receipt of 3 months’ Fleet Management Charges or other applicable charges in lieu thereof.

-Theft of the Vehicle
+Theft of the Vehicle.

-The Vehicle being declared as Total Loss by the Insurance Company
+The Vehicle being declared as total loss by the Insurance Company.

-3.2 All rights and obligations of the Client accrued during the Contract Period shall survive the termination of the Agreement and the Client in consultation with LPIN shall be liable to pay, any and all claims/damages raised by LPIN in this behalf.
+3.2 All rights and obligations of the Client accrued during the Contract Period shall survive the termination of the Agreement.

 ARTICLE 4 - CONSIDERATION

 4.1 In consideration of the services provided by LPIN, the Client shall pay to LPIN fleet management charges (hereinafter referred to as “Fleet Management Charges”).
 The Fleet Management Charges shall comprise of the fleet management charges including the management fees and shall be a fixed amount payable by the Client per month.
 The value of the Fleet Management Charges shall be specified in the relevant Quote.
 The Fleet Management Charges shall be calculated for every calendar month.
-The Fleet Management Charges shall be payable in advance, no later than the First day of each calendar month.
+The Fleet Management Charges shall be payable in advance, no later than the first day of each calendar month.
 If the Contract Start Date is on or before 15th day of the month, the payment of Fleet Management Charges will start from the first day of that month and the Fleet Management Charges shall be for the entire month.
-However, if the Contract Start Date is after 15th day of the month, the Fleet Management Charges will start from the first day of the subsequent month.
+However, if the Contract Start Date is after 15th day of the month, the Fleet Management Charges will start from the first day of the subsequent month and the Fleet Management Charges shall not include amounts for the relevant part of the previous month.
 All invoices under this Article shall be raised by LPIN from LPIN’s branch office as is registered under the GST Enactment which shall be deemed as “Location of Supplier” under the GST Enactment.
 The “Place of Supply” under the GST Enactment shall be the address of such location of the Client as is indicated by it and as would be specified in the applicable Quote.
 Accordingly, the invoices to be raised under this Article shall include taxes at the applicable rate of State Goods and Services Tax (SGST) and Central Goods and Services Tax (CGST) or Integrated Goods and Services Tax (IGST).
 Further, all invoices to be raised by LPIN under this Agreement shall specify the applicable SAC code under the GST Enactment and the Client acknowledges that the same code(s) shall be reported by it in the tax returns to be filed under the GST Enactment.
 Further, LPIN shall take such steps, including timely deposit of tax, furnishing or filing the appropriate information or document or return, under the GST Enactment as may be necessary to enable the Client to avail input tax credit with respect to the invoices under this Agreement, if otherwise available to the Client.

 4.2 To discharge its obligation to pay Fleet Management Charges, the Client shall issue, on or after the Contract Start Date, an irrevocable Standing Instruction to such of its bankers as have a relationship with LPIN to electronically transfer the monthly Fleet Management Charges by the first day of each calendar month for the duration of the Contract Period as specified in the relevant Quote.

-4.3 In the event the Client fails to honour any invoice raised by LPIN in terms of this Agreement, the Client shall be liable to pay, without prior notification or reminder (i) any and all costs incurred by LPIN to recover such amounts; and (ii) interest @ 2.5% per month on the amounts due and outstanding, for the period the amount becomes due and payable till such amounts are paid by Client.
+4.3 In the event the Client fails to honour any invoice raised by LPIN in terms of this Agreement, LPIN shall intimate the Client in writing about the same and provide a period of 30 days to make the said payment.
+In the event of non payment by the Client within the said period of 30 days, the Client shall be liable to pay, without prior notification or reminder any and all costs incurred by LPIN to recover such amounts.